jvprosser/CDE-Iceberg-demo/README.md

 7. Go to the sessions and start one up and name it ZZZ-demo
 8. Once it comes up:
 9. go to the CLI and enter ` ./cde session interact --name ZZZ-demo`
+10. enter a trivial python command like `2+2`
-10. then go the the interact tab
+11. then go the the interact tab and you should see this activity there as well.
-11. Paste this code in a session:
+12. Paste this code in a session:

 ```
 tablename = 'ZZZ_winedata'